basho-labs/the-basho-community/README.md

 ##The Riak Community

 There are many components to a successful open source software project.
 Code (and code quality) is only the first of many, and lot of times it's not the most important (for better or for worse). **A Community** is built around the code to help foster its growth, maturity, and adoption.
-Like the code, it needs to evolve, and unless it's moving forward and being refined continuously, it ceases to be valuable.
+Like the code, it **needs to evolve**, and unless it's moving forward and being refined continuously, it ceases to be valuable.

 If you’re looking to get more involved in our community, we’d love to have you.
 You can connect with your fellow members [on IRC](http://webchat.freenode.net/#riak), on the [riak-user list](http://lists.basho.com/mailman/listinfo/riak-users_lists.basho.com) or [in-person at meetups](http://riak.meetup.com/).